aruship4/recipe-project/README.md

 The numerical features were standardized using StandardScaler so they were on comparable scales before training.
 For the text-based tags column, I used TF-IDF Vectorization to convert the words into numerical representations that the model could train from.

-The baseline model achieved a **Train RMSE of 33.127** and a **Test RMSE of 26.898**, along with a **Train R² of 0.601** and a **Test R² of 0.642.** While the model explains a moderate amount of variance (Test R² = 0.642), the RMSE of ~27 grams indicates that predictions can still be off by a substantial amount.
+The baseline model achieved a **Train RMSE of 33.127** and a **Test RMSE of 26.898**, along with a **Train R² of 0.601** and a **Test R² of 0.642.** While the model explains a moderate amount of variance (Test R² = 0.642), the RMSE of ~27 indicates that predictions can **still be off by a substantial amount**.
 Thus, this baseline provides a simple, interpretable starting point but would likely need additional features or more sophisticated modeling to achieve high predictive accuracy.
+My current model is "good," but there is definitely room for improvement.

 ##  Final Model

 For our final model, I used a **Random Forest Regressor** to predict the protein content of recipes.
+Random Forest can capture nonlinear relationships and interactions between nutritional and textual features, which a linear model might miss.
 This model builds on our baseline by incorporating engineered nutritional features and text-based features extracted from recipe tags.

 ### Features Used:

 I trained the model using the following features:

 - log_calories
   - I applied a log transformation to the calorie values using log(calories + 1) to reduce skew and limit the impact of extreme outliers.
+This is important because extremely high-calorie recipes could disproportionately influence the model, while most recipes have moderate calorie content.

 - cal_to_carb_ratio: I created a calorie-to-carbohydrate ratio feature: calories / (carbohydrates + 1)
   - This captures the nutritional balance of each recipe more effectively than raw values alone.
+Recipes with higher calorie-to-carb ratios are more likely to contain protein-rich ingredients such as meat, eggs, or nuts.

 - carbohydrates
   - I included total carbohydrate content as a direct macronutrient feature.
+Protein content may correlate with other macronutrients; for instance, recipes high in carbohydrates but low in protein may have different ingredients than balanced or protein-rich recipes.

 - tag_str
   - I combined recipe tags into a single string and used TF-IDF vectorization to extract useful text-based features from the tags.
+Tags often describe ingredients or preparation methods (“chicken”, “tofu”, “beans”), which are strong indicators of protein content.
+Encoding this textual information allows the model to learn associations between specific tags and protein levels.

 ### Preprocessing and Model Pipeline